Introduction

 Unix Epoch, in nanoseconds.

-, on the other hand, contains the signed
+The SIGNATURE, on the other hand, contains the signed

-value by our APIs, formatted as {EPOCH}.{DATA}
+value by our APIs, formatted as {EPOCH}.{DATA}.

 The consumer of the webhook subscriptions could use these data to